the-black-eagle/script.streaming.radio.helper/README.md

 separate artist and track details and sets some window properties so that skins can present the information in the same way as with a track from a local library.

-The script also supplies the full path to a logo (if found) as a property.
+The script supplies the full path to a logo (if found) as a property.
 If there is no logo in the local music library the script will look in it's own cached logos.
 If it still does not find one it will attempt to download one from fanart.tv or theaudiodb and cache it for future re-use.